dpweb/jSchema/README.md

 Each key is a table or view name.
 In a table, there is an array of fields.
 Before the name, a symbol specifies the data type:  # = int, @ = DateTime, and nothing means a VARCHAR(255).
 After the name, ? means NOT NULL, + means AUTO-INCREMENT.
+The first field is the primary key.
+For a view, the value is the SQL used to generate the view.

 Schema.json
 ````
 {
   "Person": ['#id', 'Name?', 'EmplNo+', @DateTime],
   "MyView": 'select Name from Person'
 }
 ````